High blood pressure (Hypertension)

 For more information on blood pressure lowering medicines, visit the Blood Pressure UK web site.

-Despite treatment, in about half of people taking medication their blood pressure will be higher than desirable.
-There are a number of possible reasons for this.
+About half of people taking medication, will have higher than desirable blood pressure.
+There are many possible reasons for this.

-If you or your doctor think any of the above apply to you, this can be discussed at your clinic visits.
+If you or your doctor think any of the above apply to you, you can discuss this during your clinic visits.

 What is resistant hypertension?